 Terrorists attacked the hotel on 26 November 2008.
 They killed 34 people in the attack on Taj.
-This included hotel guests and employees, terrorists and an army officer.
+This included hotel guests, employees, terrorists and a brave army officer, Major Sandeep Unnikrishnan.
 Taj Mahal Palace reopened after restoration on 15 August 2010.

 Gateway of India

 The monument is a major landmark in Mumbai.
 The British Government built it in 1924.
 It is located in Apollo Bunder and overlooks Mumbai harbour.
 The monument commemorates the visit of King George V and Queen Mary to Mumbai.
 Many years later, the last of the British troops left India through this gateway.
 It is a popular tourist attraction in the city.

 Festival of Ganpati